 This is exactly what butterflies go through.
 One day they’re creepy, crawling caterpillars, and then they spin a cocoon and they emerge graceful, soaring butterflies.

-The butterflies are, after all, a kind of girlie example, but my pastor gave an illustration of this verse using Transformers.
+My pastor gave an illustration of this verse using the Transformers.
 These robots from the planet Cybertron can conform to our world by disguising themselves as a car, helicopter, truck, etc. But who they really are, are much more powerful than that.
-They have power and strength that comes from being part of their alien species.
 They can stay in their disguised vehicular form, or transform into who they truly are.

 The Greek word is anakainoo.
 It means “to refresh, restore, reinvigorate, and renovate”.

 I always thought the word meant to make like new.
 Which in and of itself is pretty cool.
 But I was caught on the word renovate.
 When you renovate a part of your house, you take out the old stuff.
 Put in new stuff.
 And the transformation is incredible, right?
-There’s a reason families cry and are so amazed when they see their houses fully renovated on those reality tv shows.
-They had lived with it the way it was for so long, but now it’s different, better, healthier, more practical.
+There’s a reason Chip Gaines is so excited about demo day on Fixer Upper (removing the old) and his wife Joanna is so in love with decorating day (putting in the new).
+There’s a reason families cry and are so amazed when they see their houses fully renovated on any of those home makeover reality tv shows.
+They had lived with their home the way it was for so long, but now it’s different, better, healthier, more practical.
 Like new.

 Now, I don’t know about you, but I always thought the word ‘mind’ meant like your brain, your head, your thoughts.
-But no, according to the Greek word, every time the word “mind” is used, it refers to all the parts of us – our thoughts, feelings, purpose and desires.
-The essence of who we are as individuals.
+But no, according to the Greek word, every time the word “mind” is used, it refers to all the parts of us – our thoughts, feelings, purpose, and desires.
+Our mind is the very essence of who we are as individuals.

 Putting it all together.